tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

 optimized and which cannot.
 If we can't identify them by hand, we probably don't have much hope identifying them programmatically.

+For each example, I will annotate the local variable read with `YES`, `NO`, or `MAYBE`---which also means `NO`, since we can only rewrite variables that are *definitely* assigned.

 We'll start with the smallest Python function, which does not deal with local variables at all.
 Because it does not deal with locals, there are no `LOAD_FAST` instructions to optimize.